Landlord gas safety certificate Guidance 2021

 3. Gas Installation Maintenance

-You must ensure that all pipework, appliances, chimneys and flues etc., are kept in a safe condition.
+You must ensure that all pipework, appliances, chimneys, flues, etc., are kept in safe condition.

-To make sure the central heating system functions correctly with efficiency.
-A gas boiler service should be carried out when the safety check is done.
+To ensure the central heating system functions correctly and efficiently, a gas boiler service should be carried out when the safety check is done.

 There are no formal requirements for you to keep maintenance records.
-Still, you’ll need to be able to show that you have regularly maintained the pipework, appliances and flues and completed required repairs.
+Still, you must show that you have regularly maintained the pipework, appliances and flues and completed the required repairs.

 Carbon Monoxide Alarm